 Rajasthan totally captures my imagination as a story-teller.
 Think romances, wars and misfortunes.
 There are so many palaces, forts and monuments to see reflecting a powerful folklore heritage.
 A must-see is the amazing Thar Desert and its Sam Sand Dunes.
 This is a great place to see rare animals.
 Jodhpur, Udaipur and Jaipur all sound great and this trip cannot come soon enough.

 Have you visited India?
-What states would you recommend to a first-time visitor?
+What would you say are the best Indian states to visit on holiday?

 You might like to check out top tips on travelling alone as a woman.